argosnothing/niri-scratchpad/README.md

 ## Roadmap
 Assuming niri doesn't implement scratchpads natively ( We all pray ), by priority:

-1. Flag Assuming ( currently scratchpad simply parses the first argument as a scratchpad index. )
+1. Flag arguments ( currently scratchpad simply parses the first argument as a scratchpad index. )
 2. Scratchad deletion
   Typing `niri-scratchpad -d 1` should unbind the window from that scratchpad index.
 3. Spawn support